1: Conventional Mortgage Loan

 Before you study up on the types of home loans available, we always recommend determining how much house you can afford first.
-Once you know what you can afford to pay for a house, then it’s good to know what types of home loans are available.
-After reading about the different loan types, be sure to fill out the Homes for Heroes mortgage calculator.
-This calculator is a great tool to estimate your monthly mortgage payment.
+Once you know what you can afford to pay for a house, then you can focus on which loan type is best for you.
+This mortgage calculator is also a great tool to estimate your monthly mortgage payment.
 If you know what you can afford, the following will cover the four main types of home loans: Conventional loan, FHA loan, VA loan and USDA loans.
 Chances are you qualify for more than one type so spend a little time getting to know the pros and cons of each.

-Conventional loans are the most popular home loan because they are less restrictive, there are a fewer number of required fees and fewer terms to qualify.
+Conventional loans are the most popular home loan because they are less restrictive, there are a fewer number of required fees, and fewer terms to qualify.
 Conventional home loans are not backed by the federal government like the other loan types we will cover.
-Instead, conventional loans follow guidelines set by two private agencies, Freddie Mac and Fannie May.
+Instead, conventional loans follow guidelines set by two private agencies, Freddie Mac and Fannie Mae.

 Benefits of a Conventional Loan: